burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 - Updated the Better Dark/Light Mode by luizzeroxis to also work with new windows introduced in UTMT 0.7.0.0
 - Made the Variable Definition Maker Window and all of its functionality
 - Made the Pizza Tower Enum Finder Window and most of its functionality
-- Improved the Decompiling Scripts in various ways (see script headers to see list of changes)
+- Improved the Decompiling Scripts in various ways (see script code comments to see list of changes)
 - Made BetterExportSpritesAsGIF.csx and ExportSpriteStrip.csx

-And more to come!
+- And more to come!